yeop-sang/geniblocks_korean/readme.md

 As much as possible, the views are designed to be "dumb," stateless views that render entirely based on their properties, and output events that an outside container or application can handle.
-As such, most of the views can be written as [Stateless functional components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components)
+As such, most of the views can be written as [Stateless functional components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components).

-Most views take a [Biologica.js](https://github.com/concord-consortium/biologica.js) organism as a property.
+Many views take a [Biologica.js](https://github.com/concord-consortium/biologica.js) organism as a property.

 ## Development Setup